Chelsea Green

-Green has appeared extensively on the independent wrestling circuit in North America and Asia.
-In addition, Green has appeared for the NWA, Ring of Honor, World Wonder Ring Stardom, and her first appearance in Impact Wrestling, where she performed under the ring name Laurel Van Ness and held the Impact Knockouts Championship; she also played Reklusa on the Lucha Underground TV series.
+Green is known for her tenures with the National Wrestling Alliance (NWA), Ring of Honor (ROH), World Wonder Ring Stardom, and Impact Wrestling, having performed in the latter promotion with the ring name Laurel Van Ness during her first stint and became a one-time Impact Knockouts Champion.
+She won the Impact Knockouts World Tag Team Championship (with Deonna Purrazzo) in her second run with the company while performing with her real name.
+Green also performed in Lucha Underground with the ring name Reklusa.
+Green is also known for her appearances on the independent circuit across North America and Asia.

 Professional wrestling career

 Independent circuit (2014–2018)

-Under the ring name Jaida, she wrestled on for Elite Canadian Championship Wrestling (ECCW).
-Her first match on May 31, 2014, at ECCW Better Than You.
-She teamed with Brady Malibu and MR2 in a losing six-man tag match against Billy Suede, Kenny Lush & Nicole Matthews.
+Under the ring name Jaida, Green wrestled on for Elite Canadian Championship Wrestling (ECCW).
+Her first match was on May 31, 2014, at ECCW Better Than You.
+She teamed with Brady Malibu and MR2 in a losing six-person tag match against Billy Suede, Kenny Lush & Nicole Matthews.
 She next joined a Women's title tournament, winning the first round against Kaitlin Diamond.
 On December 8, 2014, at the conclusion of the Women's title tournament held at ECCW Payoff, she defeated Kate Carney in the semi-finals.

 In 2016, Green toured Japan twice for World Wonder Ring Stardom (WWRS).
 Her first tour was three months long, but was cut short by a broken collarbone while wrestling in India.
 Green's second tour of Japan was in late 2016, where she teamed with Santana Garrett for the 2016 Goddesses of Stardom Tag League.
 During this tour, Green also challenged Wonder of Stardom Champion Kairi Hojo to a match but lost.
 Green was undefeated in singles bouts in Japan, prior to her loss to Hojo.

-Queens of Combat 17 on February 18, 2017 saw the start of the QOC Tag Team Championship tournament to crown the first QOC Tag Team Champions.
+Queens of Combat 17 on February 18, 2017, saw the start of the QOC Tag Team Championship tournament to crown the first QOC Tag Team Champions.
 Van Ness teamed with Taeler Hendrix and defeated Aja Perera and Kiera Hogan in the first round.
 At Queens of Combat 18, also on February 18, they defeated Nevaeh and Rachael Ellering in the semi-finals.
 Hendrix and Van Ness defeated The Lucha Sisters (Leva Bates and Mia Yim) to become the first QOC Tag Team Champions.

 In September 2018, Green performed on the All In pay-per-view show, the first independent wrestling event in the U.S. to draw a live attendance of at least 10,000 fans.
 Green wrestled Britt Baker, Madison Rayne, and Tessa Blanchard in a Four corner survival match.

-In 2021, Green announced she would be starting her own podcast with the first episode airing April 26, 2021.